minmarg/gtalign_alpha/README.md

   *  Many options for speed-accuracy tradeoff
   *  Support for PDB, PDBx/mmCIF, and gzip (thanks to [zlib](https://github.com/madler/zlib)) formats
-  *  Reading (un)compressed structures from tar archives
+  *  Reading (un)compressed structures from TAR archives
   *  Directories for search up to 3 levels deep can be specified

 ## Future features